Ninnat/ninnat.github.io/_posts/2019-08-21-quantum-supremacy.md

 $\textrm{BPP} \subset \Sigma_2 \cap \Pi_2$ ([Sipser–Gács–Lautemann theorem](https://en.wikipedia.org/wiki/Sipser%E2%80%93Lautemann_theorem)) It is not know that $\textrm{BPP}\subset\textrm{NP}$.
 (The NP-analogue for BPP is [MA](https://en.wikipedia.org/wiki/Arthur%E2%80%93Merlin_protocol).
 Thus, BQP, being more similar to BPP than to P, has [QMA](https://en.wikipedia.org/wiki/QMA) as the NP-analogue.)-->

 [^1]: in a non-black-box setting.
-Quantum advantage in a black box setting was already established long ago in the noiseless case by the [Deutsch-Jozsa algorithm](https://en.wikipedia.org/wiki/Deutsch%E2%80%93Jozsa_algorithm) and in the noisy case by [Simon's algorithm](https://en.wikipedia.org/wiki/Simon_algorithm).
+Quantum advantage in a black box setting was already established since the 90's by [Simon's algorithm](https://en.wikipedia.org/wiki/Simon_algorithm).

 [^2]: Henry Cohn, "[Factoring may be easier than you think](http://math.mit.edu/~cohn/Thoughts/factoring.html)"

+[^3]: Multiplicative approximation is much stronger than additive one; if $p_x = 0$, then a multiplicative estimate $q_x$ must exactly equal $p_x$.

+[^4]: The permanent is like the determinant but without the minus signs.

-[^3]: The ability to sprinkle Hadamard's anywhere among the Toffoli's [allows universal quantum computation](https://arxiv.org/abs/0908.1467).
+[^n]: The ability to sprinkle Hadamard's anywhere among the Toffoli's [allows universal quantum computation](https://arxiv.org/abs/0908.1467).